Graduate Admissions FAQs

 - Can the GRE be waived?

-In non-Covid times, the GRE is required.
-We encourage you to take the GRE no later than two months prior to the application deadline, and preferably earlier.
+Prior to the pandemic, the GRE was required and applicants were encouraged to take the GRE no later than two months prior to the application deadline, and preferably earlier.
 Should you wish to submit GRE scores, ETS must send your GRE scores to institution code 1839 (a department code is not needed).
 GRE scores are valid 5 years from the date you took the test.

 - Can the TOEFL be waived in certain cases for non-native English speakers?